Detroit Partnership: The Partnership since 1996

-On June 19, 2001, 34-year old John Jarjosa Jr. was shot and killed in Southfield, Michigan, on the 8 Mile Road.
+On June 19, 2001, 34-year old John Jarjosa Jr. was shot and killed in Southfield, Michigan, on 8 Mile Road.
 Detroit mob associate 31-year old Gerard "Jerry the Blade" Bianchette was murdered at a Macomb County construction site by a shotgun blast on August 10, 2002.
 Bianchette was considered a protégé of Anthony Joseph Zerilli and his murder is believed to be stemmed from a drug-deal that Bianchette felt Louis "Butch" Stramaglia owed him money from.

+In March 2006, 15 alleged members and associates of the Partnership were indicted on RICO charges relating to bookmaking, money laundering and extortion following an FBI investigation which began in 1998.
+According to the indictment, Peter Tocco and Jack Giacalone headed two related criminal enterprises in the Detroit area that laundered money, concealed ownership of illegal proceeds and participated in illegal interstate travel in aid of racketeering.
+In March 2007, Tocco, along with Peter Joseph Messina, Thomas James Mackey, John William Manettas and Wayne Joseph Kassab, pleaded guilty to racketeering charges.

 A large number of associates oversee gambling, loansharking, extortion, narcotics and labor racketeering operations, along with many legitimate businesses.
 Jack Tocco, having been semi-retired for years, died of natural causes in 2014.
 Jackie Giacalone, who had been groomed to take over for years, became boss before Tocco's death.
-Joseph Mirabile took over as underboss, but peacefully seceded the position to Anthony La Piana upon Giacalone's ascension to boss.
+Joseph Mirabile took over as underboss, but peacefully succeeded the position to Anthony La Piana upon Giacalone's ascension to boss.
+Giacalone was allegedly made in 1986.

 As of 2011, it is believed that membership in the Detroit Partnership stands at around 50 made members.

+Partnership street boss and consigliere Peter "Specs" Tocco died on June 19, 2024.